 Name Board/Committee Action Taken Term Effective Date Joe Towe White Town of Hertford Extra-Territorial Representative Reappointment 3 yrs.
-01/01/2023 l a.
+01/01/2023

+- 5. Enclosures: The following miscellaneous document was approved by the Board: - a.
 Revised Resolution for No-Wake Zone Extension Request from Town of Hertford: The Board approved the following revised Resolution and map as presented: